coldclimate/omnomfrickinnom/content/blog/2020-10-18-lockdown-mega-post.markdown

 ## Bacon

-I love bacon but cheap poor qulity bacon is just dreadful (and everywhere).
+I love bacon but cheap poor quality bacon is just dreadful (and everywhere).
 I've been treating myself to packages of smoked streaky bacon from Block'n'Bottle, wrapped up in 6 slice packages especially for Saturday mornings.
 The difference between good bacon and crap bacon is unbelievable.

 ![Bacon](/images/blog/lockdown/bacon-001.jpg)
 ![Bacon](/images/blog/lockdown/bacon-002.jpg)